Badranh/Syntax-View-Android/README.md

  - Changed the old font
  - Added a new method to change the Font

-# Apps that has itegrated this library
+# Apps that has integrated this library
 Let me know if you have implemented this library in your app : hasanbadran88@gmail.com so I can list your app below :)!
 Apps: